caolan/forms/README.md

 ## Contribute

-This code is still in its infancy, and I'd really appreciate any contributions, bug reports or advice.
+This code is still in its infancy, and I'd really appreciate any contributions, bug reports, or advice.
 Especially on the following key areas:

 * __Creating sensible default rendering functions that generate flexible, accessible markup__.
 This is an early priority because without being